Northwest Adds Self-Service Check-In Options in Saskatoon, Ottawa, Winnipeg, Regina and Edmonton

 • Receive a complimentary First Class upgrade (Elite members of WorldPerks).

-• Purchase “E-First” upgrades to First Class at special low rates when traveling on full-fare tickets and space is available.
+• Purchase “E-First” upgrades to First Class at special low rates when travelling on full-fare tickets and space is available.

 • Print ticket receipts.